demestoss/zellij-smart-sessionizer/README.md

 zs
 ```

-Or `^f` if you've set up an optional keybinding step
+Or `Ctrl+f` if you've set up an optional keybinding step

 Next will be provided different types of scenarios of the script execution.